 Along with these many responsibilities, Mrs. Fowler maintained a very rigorous schedule with her band “The Betty Fowler Four”.
 She was also the musical director for the Miss Arkansas Pageant (1960-1984), musical director for Broadway musical produced by the Community Theater, musical director for the Farkleberry Follies presented by the Arkansas Press Association, and musical director for the Gridiron produced by the Arkansas Bar Association.

-Today, she has a recording studio where she voice coaches and makes accompaniment tapes for singing.
-Betty Fowler is one of Arkansas’ greatest media celebrities and she will forever be treasured and acknowledged for her many contributions to her fans and her profession.
+Mrs. Fowler had a recording studio in her home where she voice coached and made accompaniment tapes for singing until shortly before her death.
+She passed away on April 15, 2017 at the age of 91.
+Betty Fowler was one of Arkansas’ greatest media celebrities and she will forever be treasured and acknowledged for her many contributions to her fans and her profession.

 Series I